TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 # Digital-Literacy-Survey-App
-This app was designed by Junior students from LUMS School of Science and Engineering.
+This app was designed by Junior undergraduate students from LUMS School of Science and Engineering.
 Dr.Ihsan Ayub Qazi (Associate CS Professor) played an important role in guiding the students in this venture.
 Dr.Ihsan Ayub Qazi, Dr.Agha Ali Raza (Assitant CS Professor), Dr.Ayesha Ali (Assiant Economics Professor) have played an immense role in making this possible.
 For more details of their research paper and github repository visit:

 - Research Paper: https://www.dropbox.com/s/n3lg5cs1pq7sqtq/RR_DevEng_Digital_Literacy_Measures_Paper_2022.pdf?dl=0
 - Github: https://github.com/nsgLUMS/predict_DigitalLiteracy